 This first mistake is so easy to avoid, you can literally do it in your sleep (bad pun).
-You should aim for seven full hours of sleep each night during the week before your USMLE Step 1 exam, so you’re fully charged on the big day.
+You should aim for seven full hours of sleep each night during the week before your Step 1 exam, so you’re fully charged on the big day.
 Sometimes it seems like the solution to gaining more study time is sleeping less at night, or taking more naps during the day.
 But research shows, this is far from the truth.

 Sleep is important throughout your entire study schedule because your circadian rhythms (which influence your sleep-wake cycles, hormone releases, and other bodily functions) can take a few days to set into a rhythm.
 Don’t wait until the day before the exam to make the switch to a healthy sleep schedule.

 If your exam begins at 7am, but you normally wake up at 10 am, start setting your alarm an hour earlier every day and going to bed an hour earlier every night.
 This will ease you into the practice of waking up at 6am to be alert and focused by 7am.
-Check out our other tips for getting good sleep during med school here.
+Check out our other tips for getting good sleep during medical school here.

 Ask any marathon trainer if you should run a marathon the day before your event, and they’re going to give you the same answer: you’re crazy.
 Training is all about being ready, not being done.
 So don’t cram in all the medical knowledge you didn’t learn earlier on the day before Step 1 is just a crazy notion.
 The best scores are a result of careful, planned, and sustained prep for Step 1 begininning on day one of medical school.